PhD Graduation Information

 Students looking towards their defense should have completed their degree requirements as outlined in the Boston University Bulletin, including the Dissertation Prospectus.

 The Dissertation Prospectus Approval Page should be delivered to GRS as soon as it is approved, but no later than 6 months before your dissertation defense.

 |Intent to Graduate||May 31, 2018||September 28, 2018||January 25, 2019|

-|Schedule of Final Oral Examination with Abstract Approval submitted to GRS office to be approved by the Associate Dean||At least three weeks prior to Final Oral Exam.||At least three weeks prior to Final Oral Exam.||At least three weeks prior to Final Oral Exam.|
+|Schedule of Final Oral Examination with Abstract Approval||At least three weeks prior to the dissertation defense.||At least three weeks prior to the dissertation defense.||At least three weeks prior to the dissertation defense.|

-|Last date to hold Final Oral Examination||August 10, 2018||December 7, 2018||April 5, 2019|
+|Last Date to Hold Final Oral Exam||August 10, 2018||December 7, 2018||April 5, 2019|

-|Last date for submission to ETD and Dissertation Processing Fee for graduation in the next semester without registering for that semester||September 5, 2018||January 17, 2019||May 13, 2019|
+|Last date for submission to ETD for graduation in the next semester without registering for that semester||September 5, 2018||January 17, 2019||May 13, 2019|

 Schedule of Final Oral Exam with Abstract